News

 * * *

-A record 176 runner, including 13 who finished the 50-mile distance, participated in the Mayapple Trail Runs. on Saturday, May 18th.
-(Photo is of 9:30 a.m. start for 5, 10 and 20-mile racers.)
+A record 202 runners , including 10 who finished the 50-mile distance, participated in the Mayapple Trail Runs. on Saturday, May 17th.
+(Photo is of 8:30 a.m. start for 50M and 50K racers.)
 Thanks to the dozens of volunteers, especially co-director Kim Levinsky of Sassquad Trail Running, and the support of the County that helped make this a success.
-The largest fundraiser for the SMC each year, the races netted $8,100 for our reservation stewardship.
+The largest fundraiser for the SMC each year, the races netted around $9,00 for our reservation stewardship programs.
+Results at Utrasignup.com.

 National TV and Newspaper and Local Magazine Feature South Mountain Fairy Trail & Conservancy Volunteers

 SMC’s Fairy Trail program coordinators (from left) Beth Kelly and Julie Gould talk about their enthusiasm for the Fairy Trail and the work of the originator, Therese Ojibway on CBS Uplift, Feb.
-29th, 2024
+29th, 2024.
+NOTE: Julia has stepped aside from her Fairy Trail duties, so we are seeking another program coordinator.
+If you are creative and would love to help help maintain a fanciful outdoor experience, write to fairytrail@somocon.org.

 See also: